-Oscar Winner Stephen Gaghan Joins Ubisoft To Write And Direct ‘The Division Movie’ Based On ‘Tom Clancy’s The Division’ Video Game
+Oscar Winner Stephen Gaghan Joins Ubisoft To Write And Direct ‘The Division’ Movie, Based On ‘Tom Clancy’s The Division’ Video Game

-Ubisoft announced today that Oscar winning Stephen Gaghan would be in charge of writing and directing The Division Movie based on the Tom Clancy’s The Division video game, Game Spot reports.
+Ubisoft announced today that Oscar-winning Stephen Gaghan would be in charge of writing and directing The Division movie, based on the Tom Clancy’s The Division video game, Game Spot reports.

-As fans of The Division video game know, Ubisoft has previously announced Jake Gyllenhaal and Jessica Chastain – who have both received Oscar nominations – will be staring in The Division Movie based on the video game.
+As fans of The Division video game know, Ubisoft has previously announced Jake Gyllenhaal and Jessica Chastain – who have both received Oscar nominations – will be staring in The Division movie based on the video game.

 “We are really excited to bring Stephen’s unique vision of the game to film audiences around the globe.”

 As Cinema Blend and many other media outlets have pointed out – Ubisoft has struck gold and taken a huge step forward by teaming up with Stephen Gaghan.
-With Gaghan writing and directing the movie and Jake Gyllenhaal and Jessica Chastain starring in the movie, gamers everywhere have nothing but high hopes for The Division Movie.
+With Gaghan writing and directing the movie, and Jake Gyllenhaal and Jessica Chastain starring in the film, gamers everywhere have nothing but high hopes for The Division movie.

 The Jake Gyllenhaal and Jessica Chastain-led video game movie #TheDivision just scored a director https://t.co/NPgNMAzduy pic.twitter.com/ZN2u5hioYf